Mexxy-lab/CI-Aws-Pipeline-Setup/README.md

 - This project involves setting up of a continous integration pipeline for v-profile application written in Java.
 We would be using the below AWS web services for this project:

-    - Code Commit
+    - Code Commit               | Used for code management
-    - Code Build
+    - Code Build                | Used for building artifacts
-    - Code Artifacts
+    - Code Artifacts            | Used to storing the dependencies for the project
-    - Code Pipeline
+    - Code Pipeline             | Consolidating the CI pipeline, triggers with a git push to code commit
-    - Code Deploy
+    - Code Deploy               | Deploys artifacts to S3 bucket
-    - S3 storage
+    - S3 storage                | Used for storing the artifacts
+    - Amazon EventBridge        | Used as bridge between code pipeline and SNS topic for pipeline notifications
+    - SNS topic and notification service                | Notification service

 ## Project Architecture